hheimbuerger/crossstream/docs/architecture.md

    - Manages thumbnail display and hover states
    - Provides seek functionality
    - Handles both mouse and touch interactions
+   - Constructed with `{ duration, onSeek }` where `duration` is unified timeline length in seconds.
+   - All user interactions (drag, click) emit seconds directly.
+   - Hover moves the thumb without seeking via `handleHover(clientX)`.
+   - No internal concept of 0-1 ratios is exposed outside the component.

 ### Data Flow
 1. User interactions are captured by UI event listeners